The Punch (Australia)

+The Punch was an Australian opinion and news website owned by News Limited.
+It was founded in 2009 and terminated in 2015.

+History

-The Punch was an Australian opinion and news website founded in 2009.
-It was owned and run by News Limited, the Australian holding of News Corporation.
+Founded in 2009, The Punch was owned and run by News Limited, the Australian holding of News Corporation.
 The website described itself as being "for every Australian with a passion for debate" and "Australia's best conversation".

+In 2009, the staff writers were David Penberthy, Tory Maguire, Paul Colgan, Lucy Kippist, and Leo Shanahan.
+Tory Shepherd was one of many contributing writers, along with politicians from all sides of politics and assorted journalists, writers, and academics.

-Tory Maguire was the website's Editor.
-Its writers include Tory Shepherd, Anthony Sharwood, Lucy Kippist, and Daniel Piotrowski, as well as the site's Editor-in-Chief, David Penberthy.
+Tory Maguire was later editor of the website.
+Other writers included Anthony Sharwood and Daniel Piotrowski.
 Some Punch articles were syndicated and republished nationwide in other News Limited tabloids such as The Daily Telegraph.

-The site was shut down on March 15, 2013, with future content and Punch staff merged into the News Limited Network and news.com.au newsrooms.
+The site was shut down on 15 March 2013, with future content and Punch staff merged into the News Limited Network and news.com.au newsrooms.